jantari/LSUClient-docs/content/docs/topics/bios-and-firmware.md

 {{< hint warning >}}
 Packages sourced from internal repositories created with "Lenovo Update Retriever" never have `Category` information.

-In that scenario it is best to either not include BIOS updates in your repository at all or to filter them by their IDs before installing.
+In that scenario it is best to either not have BIOS updates in your repository at all, make sure they always have their `Type` set correctly or to filter them by their IDs before installing.
 {{< /hint >}}

 Filtering out BIOS/UEFI updates: